Wizkid Net Worth & Bio

 |Source of Wealth||Music, Youtube, Endorsement, Fashion|

 He released the self-titled second studio album, Ayo in September 2014.
 The album was backed by six singles, including the song “Jaiye Jaiye”.
-Wizkid left E.M.E after his contract expired.
-In 2016, Wizkid gained international recognition following his collaboration with Drake on the hit single “One Dance”, which reached number-one on the US Billboard Hot 100, and topped the charts in 14 extra countries.
-The song broke multiple records, making Wizkid the first Afrobeats artist to appear in the Guinness World Records.
-He signed a multi-album deal with RCA Records In March 2017; and released his third studio album Sounds from the Other Side, the same year.
-The album was backed by five singles, including “Come Closer” featuring Drake.
+He left E.M.E after his contract expired.
+In 2016, he gained international recognition following his collaboration with Drake on the hit single “One Dance”, which reached number-one on the US Billboard Hot 100, and topped the charts in 14 extra countries.
+The song broke multiple records, making Wizzy the first Afrobeats artist to appear in the Guinness World Records.

-Wizkid was featured on the song “Checklist” by Normani and Calvin Harris in 2018, which reached number-one on the Billboard World Digital Song Sales chart.
+He was featured on the song “Checklist” by Normani and Calvin Harris in 2018, which reached number-one on the Billboard World Digital Song Sales chart.
 The following year, he was featured on Beyoncé’s project The Lion King: The Gift on the single “Brown Skin Girl”, which also reached number-one on the World Digital Song Sales chart, and won him a Grammy Award for Best Music Video.
 In October 2020, he released his fourth album, Made in Lagos, which received commercial success and acclaim, reaching number-one on the Billboard World Album Chart.
-The album includes the single “Essence” featuring Tems, which became the first Nigerian song to chart on the Billboard Hot 100, and reached the top ten following a remix released by Justin Bieber.